Do you want to know how far back you can go with DNA? Here, find out how far back each type of DNA test can really take you.

 How far back does mtDNA test trace?

-MtDNA testing can help us learn about our ancient maternal ancestry going back as far as 100,000-200,00 years ago to the woman from whom all humans are believed to have inherited their mitochondrial DNA (mtDNA).
+MtDNA testing can help us learn about our ancient maternal ancestry going back as far as 100,000-200,00 years ago to the woman from whom all humans are believed to have inherited their mitochondrial DNA (mtDNA), known as Mitochondrial Eve.
 In addition, certain types of mtDNA testing can help us learn more specific details about our more recent direct-line maternal ancestry going back as far as 52 generations, or 1300 years.

 This is because some mtDNA tests can only really tell us the name of our mother’s direct-line maternal haplogroup, which can help us learn which regions of the world our mother’s maternal line came from.

 The more sensitive mtDNA tests, such as the one offered by Family Tree DNA, different portions of our DNA that can allow us to understand our more recent direct-line maternal ancestry.
 For example, the Family Tree DNA mtDNA test can provide mtDNA matches with three levels of genetic distance, estimating that there is a 50% chance of sharing a maternal ancestor with matches at each level within the past 125, 700, and 1300 years.